Energy-Pathways-Group/GLOceanKit/Matlab/AdvectionDiffusionEstimation/LinearVelocityField/README.md

 Linear velocity field parameter estimation
 ==============

 This directory contains tools for estimating the flow field of the advection-diffusion of the linear velocity field model using Lagrangian data.
-There are two basic techniques 1) fit the second moment ellipse of the data to analyatical solutions and 2) do a least squares fit to a Taylor expansion of the velocity field.
+There are two basic techniques 1) do a least squares fit to a Taylor expansion of the velocity field and, 2)  fit the second moment ellipse of the data to analyatical solutions.

 ### Table of contents
 1. [Overview](#overview)